FelixFonteneau/katacoda-scenarios/clojure-aws-api/step4.md

 # Lambda Function Call

-In this step, we are finally going to use an AWS services tool which is Lambda service.
+In this step, we are finally going to use an AWS services tool: Lambda service.

-This service allows users to run serverless computation.
+This service allows users to run serverless computations.
 We have prepared a lambda function called function-test-1 and we will now call it from the REPL.

 ## Usage
 In your REPL, use the client that we created at the last step to see the lists of operations that you can use.
 - `lein repl`{{execute}}
 - `(def lambda (aws/client {:api :lambda}))`{{execute}}
-- `(-> (aws/ops lambda) keys sort)` {{execute}}
+- `(-> (aws/ops lambda) keys sort)`{{execute}}

 We can see from this the operations what we can perform.